646.757.4500 • 800.605.1500

 codes that are not applicable

 Accident has no clear meaning.
 An accident could be an injury caused by a property owner's negligence.
 An accident could be a mistake by the injured party.
 An accident could be caused by a contractor's negligence.
 There are many potential caused of an accident.

 Heimer Engineering's Professional Engineers evaluate incidents.
 Someone is injured, and that is the incident.
-It is only after the incident is evaluated that negligence can be established and blame determined.
+It is only after the incident is evaluated that negligence can be established.

 When an incident is evaluated, there is no pre-conceived notion of who is negligent.
 The incident is evaluated from an unbiased point of view, including the application of Engineering principles.
 Only after all the facts related to the incident are determined can negligence and blame be determined.